 "Savaii -This island is the largest of the group.
 Its most eastern point is about 10 miles from the western point of Upolu.
 It is about 48 miles long, 22 broad, and 150 in circumference.
 It contains 700 square miles.
 It has a high mountain-chain running along its length, the highest point of which is more than 4,000 feet above the sea-level.
 This is the edge of a large crater.
-The volcances which formed this island seem not to have been extinct so long as those which formed the other islands of the group." this island seem not to have been extinct so long as those which formed the other islands of the group.
+The volcances which formed this island seem not to have been extinct so long as those which formed the other islands of the group." than 4,000 feet above the sea-level.
+This is the edge of a large class.
+This islands of the group."
+The